ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - recommended as the screening test of choice for PAVMs in HHT – sensitivity 94-100%, specificity 80%

-- after administration of agitated saline solution, it usually takes 3-8 cardiac cycles to visualize microbubbles in the atrium
+- after administration of agitated saline solution, microbubbles typically appear in the atrium within 3-8 cardiac cycles

 - in septal shunts, contrast is visible almost immediately